 |Lymphatic system of the head and neck.

 Some organs.
 These include the bone marrow, spleen, thymus, and tonsils.
 Other organs, such as the digestive tract, also have lymphatic tissue.

-Q: What causes Hodgkin disease?
+Q: What causes Hodgkin lymphoma?

 Q: What is a fine needle aspiration?

 A: A fine needle aspiration, or FNA, is a type of biopsy.
 A very thin, hollow needle is used to take a small sample of tissue from the tumor.
 FNA is often not the best way to get cells to check for Hodgkin lymphoma.
 The needle is very thin.
 Sometimes it can’t take enough tissue for the doctor to see cancerous cells.
 Then the doctor may need to use another way to take a biopsy.

 Q: What is the difference between an excisional and incisional biopsy?